RobolinkInc/doc-v2/docs/codrone-mini/blockly/Junior/01-Flight-Commands/06-turn.md

 ##### Description

-Turns the CoDrone mini a in a given direction for the given duration at the given power.
+Turns the CoDrone Mini a in a given direction for the given duration at the given power percentage.

 ##### Parameters
 ![turn params](turn_params.png)
 **direction**: left, right <br />
-**power**: integer between 0 and 100 <br />
+**power**: positive integer between 0 and 100 <br />
 **duration**: positive integer in seconds

 ##### Returns